 Sec.
 1031 exchange.
 Also known as a "like-kind" exchange, this technique allows you to exchange one real estate investment property for another and defer paying tax on any gain until you sell the replacement property.
-Discuss the limits and risks with your tax advisor.
+Beware that significantly limiting this break has been proposed.